Jaded-Design/sDashboard/README.md

 A unique id for the dashboard widget
 ###widgetType

-Type of widget, possible values are : `table` , `chart` .
+Type of widget, possible values are : `table`.
 When set to table, the widget renders as a data table with default row click event built-in.
-If its a chart, the widget gets rendered as a flotr2 chart.
-The chart type depends on the options you pass to the widgetContent.

-###getDataBySelection

-Default value is false, when set to true, registers a chart selection event instead of chart click on the flotr2 charts.
-Generally turn on this setting, if you are using a line chart, for ease of selecting chart data.

 ###setJqueryStyle